-Although most flip-flops will certainly help keep your feet well ventilated, not all flip-flops are created equal.
-A study presented at the 2008 meeting of the American College of Sports Medicine (ACSM) concluded that habitually wearing typical flip-flops – that is, inexpensive versions in which the sole is essentially a flat foam pad – can contribute to leg or foot pain, probably because they can influence an individual’s stride and do not provide arch support.
+Although most flip-flops will certainly help keep your feet well ventilated, not all of them are created equal.
+A study presented at the 2008 meeting of the American College of Sports Medicine (ACSM) concluded that habitually wearing typical flip-flops – that is, inexpensive ones in which the sole is essentially a flat foam pad – can contribute to leg or foot pain, probably because they can impair an individual’s stride and do not provide arch support.
 Researchers compared typical flip-flops and sneakers in 39 men and women aged 19 to 25 to evaluate the angles and force with which the feet hit the ground.
-They found a statistically significant alteration in force with these inexpensive flip-flops, and concluded that this difference may change normal gait in those who wear them.
+They found a statistically significant alteration in force with the inexpensive flip-flops and concluded that this difference may change normal gait in those who wear them.

 A much better summer footwear choice is flip-flops or sandals that feature built-in orthotic support.
 Instead of allowing the foot to flatten and tilt inward – which can lead to an uncomfortable gait, pain and possibly injury – these are engineered to keep the foot, ankle and lower leg in proper alignment and pain-free.

 The American Podiatric Medical Association (APMA) offers these tips for safe use of flip-flops:

 - Choose a flip-flop made of high-quality, soft leather.
 Leather minimizes the potential for blisters and other types of irritation.

 - Gently bend flip-flops from end to end to make sure they fold at the ball of the foot.
 Shoes of any kind should never fold in half.

 - Make sure your foot doesn’t hang off the edge of the flip-flop.